GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda/[maths-and-diagrams] ey-gen-ai-report.md

 While each country is looking at safeguards to address risks, many of the risks are global in nature.
 It is expected that as foundational models can perform a variety of tasks, the cost of access to these models will reduce as they become more widely accessible globally.
 Risks may arise from either intentional or unintentional misuse and could potentially arise anywhere.
 The recent Bletchley declaration 2 , which 28 countries (including India, the US, the UK, Israel, and China) and the EU have signed, highlights the intention of countries to cooperate to both harness the benefits and to address the risks.
 This is therefore significant as it is possible that countries may look at common standards and regulatory principles in the future.

-2 The Bletchley Declaration by Countries Attending the AI Safety Summit, 1-2 November 2023 - GOV.UK (www.gov.uk)

 Generative AI survey report

-47

 47|

-The AI dea of India

 ## AI and the Indian context: Government initiatives laying foundation of growth of AI